patrickbwarren/qgis-survex-import/README.md

 side of 'Style' tab) and the ranges will update to match the current dataset.

+Colour legs by date is possible using an expression like `day(age("DATE1",'1970-01-01'))` (which gives the number of days between the recorded DATE1 and the given date), with a graduated style colouring scheme.

-Another thing one can do is enable 'map tips' using the NAME field.
+Another thing one can do is enable 'map tips', for example to use the NAME field.
 Then, hovering the mouse near a station (or leg) will show the name as a pop-up label.
+For this to work:

+* 'View &rarr; Map Tips' should be checked in the main menu;
+* the map tip has to be set up ('Properties &rarr; Display') in the relevant layer;
-Note that the relevant layer (e.g. stations) does not have to be displayed for this to work (it has to be the active layer though).
+* the layer has to be the currently _selected_ one, though it does not have to be displayed.

 With a digital elevation model (DEM raster layer) one can use the 'Raster Interpolation' plugin to find the surface elevation at all the